StefMTP/shopify/Skroutz_XML.md

 **Important notes:**
 - Shopify provides us with variants and we list them as separate products
 - Need to check out whether a product that is not in stock is listed or not in the Skroutz website
-- How are category paths created for our products (product tags?)
+- How are category paths created for our products - **Merchant links each product type to a category path**
 - Availability
 - In stock